willemschots/lui/README.md

  ## Why 'lui'?

- 'Lui' means lazy in Dutch.
+ 'Lui' means 'lazy' in Dutch.
 Instead of implementing a server for each project I can be lazy and use this package.